The Scobee Planetarium Public Programming for August 18, 2017.

-Friday evenings parking is readily available on the SAC campus which leads to our public programming being offered on this one night of the week.
+Friday evenings parking is readily available on the SAC campus which leads to our only public programming being offered on this one night of the week.
 Parking is available in Lot 21 of the San Antonio College campus from San Pedro Ave and W. Park Ave.
-While there are signs that indicate student decals are required, this is not the case in either Lot 21 or Lot 29.
-Parking tickets may be issued for vehicles that park in areas or spaces reserved for staff and faculty.
+Parking tickets may be issued for vehicles that park in lots or spaces specifically reserved for staff and faculty, but all open student parking areas are available to the public.

 The doors to the center open at 6:00pm on Friday evenings and tickets are sold on site only 30 minutes prior to each program.
 We currently provide credit card, cash and check sales.